Hsinha11/Leetcode-solutions/-575-Distribute_Candies/Readme.md

 Determine Maximum Types:

 The maximum number of different types you can eat is either the total number of unique types or half the total number of candies, whichever is smaller.

+---

+### Approach
+Use a set to count unique candy types, then return the minimum of that count and n // 2 (the allowed number of candies).
+This guarantees the maximum distinct types eaten under the constraint of taking only half of the candies.

+### Complexity
+- Time: O(n) to build the set of unique types
+- Space: O(n) for the set